julienemo/thp_next_43/README.md

 - [x] user should be able to view own photos (from profile)
 - [x] photo list should ordered by date, latest first
 - [x] user should be able to see username of photo uploader
+- [x] a private photo should only be visible by the uploader
+- [ ] user should be able to upload a photo (the real photo is not ready but API call ok)
+- [ ] user should be able to change description of own photo
+- [ ] user should be able to delete own photo
+- [ ] user should be able to decide and modify whether a photo is private
+- [x] user should be able to click on a photo to see detail and relevant comments

 L'usager doit pouvoir supprimer son compte
-L'usager doit pouvoir consulter son profil usager :
-Username
-Prénom/Nom
-Email
-Date d'inscription
-L'usager doit pouvoir éditer son profil (email, prénom, nom) L'usager doit pouvoir uploader une image avec une description L'usager doit pouvoir modifier la description d'une de ses images L'usager doit pouvoir supprimer une de ses images
+L'usager doit pouvoir consulter son profil usager (Username, first_name, last_name, email, created_at) L'usager doit pouvoir éditer son profil (email, prénom, nom)

-En cliquant sur une image, l'usager doit pouvoir consulter une image en particulier avec ses commentaires L'usager doit pouvoir commenter une image
+L'usager doit pouvoir commenter une image
 L'usager doit pouvoir supprimer un de ses commentaires

-1. Bonus
-   L'usager peut passer une image en privée et cette dernière devient visible uniquement par l'usager.

-   En cliquant sur l'username, l'usager peut consulter la page de profile du username sur lequel il a cliqué et donc voir :
+En cliquant sur l'username, l'usager peut consulter la page de profile du username sur lequel il a cliqué et donc voir :username, first_name, last name inital, Sa liste d'image
-   Son username
-   Son Prénom/Nom
-   Son Email
-   Sa date d'inscription
-   Sa liste d'image